 Update for Craig ( @craig-schadt ).

 I hope you’re still visiting GoutPal, Craig.
-Click here for a source of Kirin Tanrei Double Platinum purine-free beer.
+Because I found a source of Kirin Tanrei Double Platinum purine-free beer at Rakuten Global Market.
 Unfortunately, this product was out of stock when I looked.
 But, it’s worth checking to see if new stocks arrive.
 Note that this is the global site, not the USA site which doesn’t sell specialist goods.

 The company is a global shipper for Japanese products.
 So while browsing their catalog I found: